royashcenazi/fhir-indexer/README.md

 ## Contributing

 We welcome contributions to the FHIR Indexing project!
 If you find any issues or have ideas for improvements, please feel free to open an issue or submit a pull request.
-Please follow our [Contribution Guidelines](./CONTRIBUTING.md) for more information on how to contribute.

 ## License